Major Research Paper Option

 - Oct.
 15: An initial draft of the MRP is due to the supervisor.
 This draft should be a complete, formal document with full citations.
 It is expected that the supervisor and student will meet shortly after the submission date to discuss the draft and plan for subsequent research and writing.

 - Dec.
 1-15: MRP Evaluation.
-Our MRPs no longer have a mandatory oral defence.
-Instead, the MRP draft will be evaluated by am evaluation committee made of up the supervisor, second reader, and graduate coorcinator or designate.
-An oral defence may still be arranged by mutual consent of the student and committee.
-The evaluation. committee will determine whether or not the MRP is to be passed, as well as the extent of revisions (if any), and will inform the student of the results at the conclusion of the evaluation.
+The final draft of the MRP should be submitted to the supervisor by December 1.
+The MRP draft will be evaluated by an evaluation committee made of up the supervisor, reader, and graduate coordinator or designate.
+The evaluation committee will determine whether or not the MRP is to be passed, the extent of revisions (if any), and will inform the student of the results at the conclusion of the evaluation.

 - The MRP must be double spaced throughout and not less than 11 point.